For couples undergoing IVF or ICSI treatment we will need to manually collect eggs produced by your ovaries.

 Hormone support (Luteal Support)

 To maintain your endometrium (inner lining of your uterus) your body needs Progesterone.
 This is usually given as pessaries to be inserted twice daily in the vagina or rectum.
-Sometimes progesterone is given as an injection.

 We will call you